+ii.
+University Health Center

-Location: 303A Texas Ave., Student Union Annex
+Location: Student Union Annex

+Phone: 985-549-2242

-Phone: 985-549-5718 Fax: 985-549-2093 Email: health@selu.edu
+Fax: 985-549-2093

+Email: health@southeastern.edu

-Website: http://www.southeastern.edu/admin/health_ctr/
+Website: www.southeastern.edu/healthcenter

 These offices will maintain confidentiality in accordance with the law and their professional rules of conduct.
 They will assist in a crisis situation and provide information about possible resources, some of which may include law enforcement, medical assistance, psychological counseling, victim advocacy assistance, legal assistance, University disciplinary action, immigration services and criminal prosecution.
 They will not reveal the complainant's identity to anyone without the complainant's permission except under very limited exceptions (e.g., if an immediate threat to the complainant or others is present, or if the complainant is a minor).
 Complainants need not reveal their names if calling these individuals for information.
 Confidential Advisors described in 4.vii. are also not obligated to report crimes to Southeastern or law enforcement in a way that identifies an alleged victim or an accused individual unless otherwise required to do so by law.